Our pancreatic cancer research

 Stopping the spread

-Dr Paul Timpson leads a group using cutting-edge imaging technologies to pinpoint the molecular drivers of pancreatic cancer as part of its surrounding environment in order to stop it from spreading.
+A/Prof Paul Timpson leads a group using cutting-edge imaging technologies to pinpoint the molecular drivers of pancreatic cancer as part of its surrounding environment in order to stop it from spreading.
 Nanotechnology shows in real time that pancreatic cancer tumour cells spread by ‘unzipping’ from each other.

 ‘Our aim is to effectively “rezip” the tumour cells back together using particular drugs called “anti-invasives” to retard cancer spread.’
 Dr Paul Timpson.

 ‘In pancreatic ductal adenocarcinoma (PDAC) the tumour readily spreads to other organs, thereby increasing the number of sites that require monitoring and treatment.
-Consequently, we need more effective strategies to predict and counteract cancer spread before it occurs,’ said Dr Timpson, Head Invasion and Metastasis Laboratory.
+Consequently, we need more effective strategies to predict and counteract cancer spread before it occurs,’ said A/Prof Timpson, Head Invasion and Metastasis Laboratory.

 Cancer invasion and metastasis occur in a complex three-dimensional environment, with reciprocal feedback from the surrounding tissues governing cancer cell behaviour.
 Intravital or ‘live’ imaging is providing new insights into how cells behave in their native microenvironment, improving our understanding of disease progression and spread.